 - Roulette online is simple, this is likely why it's so popular.

 Roulette is so popular with players all over the world because it takes just a minute to learn.
 Sadly, we can't provide you with any proven strategies that will allow you to win every single time you play the game; that's because there aren't any.

 What we can tell you about are some of the leading strategies used by roulette players, a few methods that might help you beat the house (but are extremely difficult to master) and how some of the most popular bets can make your bankroll go further and keep you playing for longer.

 The casino is home to many games that require intricate planning, skill and hours of practice.
 Roulette is not one of them.
 With some extremely simple bets, roulette has a shallow learning curve and lots of entertainment value.

 In order to win, players attempt to accurately predict where the ball will land after being spun around the roulette wheel.
-Bets than can be placed include the colour of the slot the ball will land in, its number, whether it's even or odd and the section of the board it belongs to.
+Bets than can be placed include the color of the slot the ball will land in, its number, whether it's even or odd and the section of the board it belongs to.

 The lower the odds of getting it right, the higher the payout.

-Popular Roulette Bets (And How To Win Using Them)
+Popular Roulette Bets (And How to Win Using Them)

 By far the most popular bets in roulette are red/black and odd/even.
-As even money bets with odds close to–but not quite–50/50 they're favoured by beginners as well as dedicated players who have never been swayed by the big wins promised by betting on individual numbers.
+As even money bets with odds close to–but not quite–50/50 they're favored by beginners as well as dedicated players who have never been swayed by the big wins promised by betting on individual numbers.